-There are two handouts in this Commento to Purgatorio 32.
+There are two outlines attached in this Commento to Purgatorio 32.
 One is the linear outline, “The Earthly Paradise in Five Acts”, also available in the Commento to Purgatorio 29.
 I offer it again now as the reader may find further consultation at this point useful:

-Dante thus causes the two types of allegory to intersect and creates an emblem for the Commedia’s trademark intersecting of the universal with the singular.
+Dante thus causes the two types of allegory to intersect and creates an emblem for the Commedia’s trademark intersecting of the universal with the singular, of the macrocosm with the microcosm.

 In this canto Dante scripts a performance of God’s role in human history.
 The first performance, in Purgatorio 32.37-60, depicts Adam’s sin and fall and Christ’s redemption of mankind.